craigmckeachie/tql-2024-notes/react-exercises.md

 ---

+Here is the refactored Exercise 14 with the updated page names:

 ## Exercise 14: Router

 In this exercise, you'll set up routing in your React application using React Router.
 Follow the steps below to complete the exercise.